molily/molily.de/_posts/2017-11-25-robust-javascript.md

 More precisely, `instanceof` returns whether an object inherits from the `prototype` property of a given constructor.
 To understand this, we quickly need to revisit ECMAScript’s object model.

-ECMAScript is a language based on prototypal inheritance.
+ECMAScript is a language based on <dfn>prototypal inheritance</dfn>.
 Every object has a prototype reference that may point to another object.
 If a property cannot be found on the object, the JavaScript engine follows the prototype reference and looks for the property on the prototype.

 This principle is quite simple.
 Imagine someone asking you a question, but you do not know the answer.
 You still try to be helpful: “I’m sorry, I do not know the answer myself, but I know someone who is an expert on this topic!”
 So the other person walks to the expert and repeats the question.

 Since a prototype is a simple object, it can have its own prototype again.
 This way, a [prototype chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) is formed: Objects referencing other objects, like `a` &rarr; `b` &rarr; `c`.
 The engine walks up the prototype chain to find a property.
 When you retrieve a property on `a` and it cannot be found, `b` is searched, then `c`.

 How does `instanceof` fit in here?
-Let’s investigate what happens when `value instanceof Date` is evaluated. `instanceof` expects a constructor on the right side, `Date` in the example.
+Let us investigate what happens when `value instanceof Date` is evaluated. `instanceof` expects a constructor on the right side, `Date` in the example.
 First the engine gets the `prototype` property of the constructor, `Date.prototype`.
-This is the prototype of all Date objects.
+This is the prototype of all date objects.
 Then it takes the value on the left side, `value`, and walks up its prototype chain.
 If `Date.prototype` is found in the chain, the operator returns `true`, otherwise `false`.

 In consequence, `value instanceof Date` checks whether the value inherits from `Date.prototype` using prototypal inheritance.